Ibrahimo99/activity_planner_app/README.md

  Users should be able to share a weekly plan with other users by sending a link to a week’s training schedule.
 You can assume that anyone who has the link has permission to see that week’s goals and/or achievements.

+# To run the application do the following:

+1. To start the Express JS, go the command line and write:
+# node app.js
+3. To start the Mongodb, open another command prompt and type
+# mongod --port 27019